olga-od-ua/hello_ireland/README.md

 * Bucket Policy
 * Group
 * Access Policy
 * User.
-Please note that it is important to download AWS User Credentials (namely Access key ID and Secret access key) at the time of creting as they will not be available for download at any later stage.
+Please note that it is important to download AWS User Credentials (namely Access key ID and Secret access key) at the time of creating as they will not be available for download at any later stage.

 Once these settings are implemented, AWS needs to be connected to Django using the following steps: